Want To Hunt A Zebra? Go To Texas

 Basically, exotic hunting in Texas is in the hands of private owners: It occurs on private lands and is maintained and overseen by private groups, such as the Exotic Wildlife Association (EWA).
 The EWA did not respond to multiple requests for comment.

-What also might be confounding to some is that if the exotic animal isn't listed as endangered in the state of Texas, then the state does not have to provide it endangered status and the laws that govern such.
+What also might be confounding is that if the exotic animal isn't listed as endangered in the state of Texas, then the state does not have to provide it endangered status and the laws that govern such.
 So even though the scimitar-horned oryx is extinct in the wild, it is possible to hunt the animal in Texas because Texas does not have the scimitar-horned oryx on its endangered species list, explains Lightfoot.